StefanoAllesina/BSD-QBio4/docs/index.md

 *   If you're familiar with `Git`, clone the repository `git clone https://github.com/StefanoAllesina/BSD-QBio4.git` making sure that the directory is created within your home (Linux: `home/yourname`, Mac OSX: `Users/yourname`, Windows `Users/yourname`).
+The repo is about 430Mb.

-*   If you're not familiar with `Git`, download the [zip file](https://github.com/StefanoAllesina/BSD-QBio4/archive/master.zip), and extract it to your home directory.
+*   If you're not familiar with `Git`, download the [zip file](https://github.com/StefanoAllesina/BSD-QBio4/archive/master.zip) (about 157Mb), and extract it to your home directory.
 Make sure to rename the folder to `BSD-QBio4` (it will be extracted as `BSD-QBio4-master`).

 ## Programming Challenges